Overcome Procrastination with EFT-Tapping

 - How can I help you?

-Often, the anxious part simply wants to be acknowledged, heard, or offered reassurance, love, and encouragement.
+Often, the anxious part simply wants to be acknowledged, heard, or offered reassurance and encouragement.

 If that is hard for you to give yourself love and encouragement.
 Ask God or your higher power for a larger, loving perspective.

-I find that this opens a wider view—bringing insight, wisdom, and deep compassion that helps me see the bigger picture.
+I find that this opens a wider view—bringing insight, wisdom, and deep compassion.

 EFT